College of Media Visiting Committee

 She is very active in community service and serves on a number of boards, including the West Virginia University Foundation Board.
 She is also currently a member of the board of directors of The Orlando Shakespeare Theater, Harbor House of Central Florida (domestic violence shelter), Bok Tower Gardens (National Historical Site), and the Advisory Board of Wells Fargo Bank Central Florida Region.
 She is also a life member of the University of Florida Foundation Board.

 A founding member of the University of Florida’s UF Women initiative, she is working with the WVU Foundation to implement Women of WVU and serves on the steering committee.

 She and her husband, Jim, live in Winter Park, Florida.

 SEAN ROBERTSONWVU, BSJ, 1999

-Sean Robertson serves as a National Account Executive for Dish Media Sales, a division of Dish Network.
-As part of a diverse and dynamic sales team, his responsibilities include managing an active account list of over 80 national advertising agencies.
+Sean Robertson serves as a General Manager of National Advertising for DISH Media Sales, a division of DISH Network.
+As part of a diverse and dynamic sales team, his responsibilities include media sales, personnel management, and strategy.

 Robertson began his career as a Sales & Marketing Assistant with Turner Broadcasting Sales in New York City.
-In 2000, Robertson joined BET Networks Media Sales division as a Sales Planner where he was promoted to become the youngest Account Executive in the network’s 32-year history.
+In 2000, He joined BET Networks Media Sales division as a Sales Planner and was promoted to become an Account Executive within two years.

 Robertson graduated from the West Virginia University’s Perley Isaac Reed School of Journalism in 1999.
 While at WVU, he worked at The Daily Athenaeum as an Account Executive.